Syntea/xdef/README.md

 This document describes the programming language and the technology called “X‑definition“.
-X‑definition is designed for description and processing of data in the form of XML.
+X‑definition is designed for description and processing of data in the form of XML or JSON.

 X-definition is a tool that provides the description of both the structure and the properties of data values in an XML document.
 Moreover, the X-definition